skarab7/mysql/README.md

 mysql Cookbook
 ==============
+An ad-hoc hack to make the cookbook work for Ubuntu 12.04 when the data_dir is modified.
+The changes include: updating apparmor profile and moving all the data from /var/lib/mysql to data_dir. )

 Installs and configures MySQL client or server.

 Requirements
 ------------